 #8: Ebola

-Despite there not being a confirmed case of Ebola in the UK since 2015 — and only three confirmed cases in the country ever — one employee’s reason for not turning up for work was that they had full-blown Ebola and, as well as being gravely ill, was no doubt highly contagious.
+Despite there not being a confirmed case of Ebola in the UK since 2015 — and only three confirmed cases in the country ever — one employee’s excuse for not going to work was that they had full-blown Ebola and, as well as being gravely ill, was no doubt highly contagious.

 #7: The silly salmon